 Board of Directors

 Sea Shepherd Conservation Society's Board of Directors make all strategic short and long term decisions for the organization.
-Directors serve without compensation or other tangible
+Directors serve without compensation or other tangible incentives.

 | MARNIE GAEDE

 Marnie Gaede is a writer, editor, and publisher of numerous books and articles.
 She has taught Environmental Issues at Art Center College of Design in Pasadena, California since 1993.
 She served as Advisor to the Director Board of Duke University Primate Center in the late 1990’s.
 Marnie has been involved with Sea Shepherd Conservation Society since 1989 and worked in support of numerous campaigns and publications.
 She served as a director for Sea Shepherd Conservation Society from 2000 to 2002 and served for 10 years as an Advisor.
 Marnie is currently on the board of the Galapagos Preservation Society and Grizzly People.
 Since 2000 she has been on the board for and is currently President of the Fund for Wild Nature, an all-volunteer board that invests in cutting-edge grassroots organizations and innovative conservation efforts that meet emerging needs for protecting biodiversity and wilderness.

 ROBERT WINTNER (Snorkel Bob)

 Robert Wintner has worked for years to protect Hawaii’s reefs.
 He led legislative campaigns at the Hawaii State Capitol and in Maui County.
 His anti-aquarium campaign brought aquarium plunder and reef destruction to the surface and showed the grim reality of empty reefs.